ADVICE AND GUIDANCE FOR PARENTS APPLYING FOR ADMISSIONS SEPTEMBER 2020

 Parent/carers will need a valid e-mail account in order to set up and create an account in the online system.
 Free computer access and help with setting up an e-mail account is available in Leeds City Council Libraries and One Stop Shops.

-- Applications for places in Year 7 open either on line or by post on the 1 August 2018
+- Applications for places in Year 7 open either online or by post on the 1 August 2019

-- National offer day is the 1 March 2019.
-You will either receive an e-mail if you applied on line or the offer will be posted on the 1 March by second class post
+- National offer day is 1 March 2020.
+You will either receive an e-mail if you applied online or the offer will be posted on the 1 March by second class post

 City Centre Hub, Merrion House, Woodhouse Lane, Leeds, LS2 8LX

 27 August City centre community hub 10am to 11:30am